-+ Hand out pop sockets after the lesson.
+Hand out keychains after the lesson.

 Let's make a game of this!
-The whole school is handing out these pop sockets.
-The home room who has the most students with the pop socket at the end of the month will get a pizza party!
+The whole school is handing out these keychains.
+The home room who has the most students with keychains at the end of the month will get a pizza party!
 So, try not to lose it!